Skip to main content

 Staff members have initiated, planned, coordinated, and led a variety of community-building events and activities including:

-Displays to recognize important occasions, share teachings and appreciate groups of people: Orange Shirt Day, Black History month, Pink Shirt Day, Asian Heritage month, Red Dress Day/Moosehide Campaign, Earth Day, Pride month and LGBTQ2S+, National Indigenous Peoples month, Medicine Wheel teachings, Indigenous plants, and more.
+Displays/activities to recognize important occasions, share teachings and appreciate groups of people: Orange Shirt Day, Black History month, Pink Shirt Day, Asian Heritage month, Red Dress Day/Moosehide Campaign, Earth Day, Pride month and LGBTQ2S+, National Indigenous Peoples month, Medicine Wheel teachings, Indigenous plants, and more.
 Thanks to staff members for your leadership on these impactful displays.

 Athletics – Students participated in extra-curricular Cross Country, intramural basketball, and Track & Field.
 Thanks to Ms. Megan Friesen for taking the lead on coordinating these sports activities and to the volunteer coaches and supervisors who helped make these opportunities possible for the students.
-During PE classes, students had opportunities to try out sports they might otherwise not have gotten to try.
-These included: basketball, lacrosse, volleyball, and field hockey.
-Thank you to Ms. Kelly Sangha for arranging these special classes.

 Read More